SolastaMods/SolastaUnfinishedBusiness/Documentation/UnfinishedBusinessFeats.md

 You learn one Eldritch Invocation option of your choice from the warlock class.
 If the invocation has a prerequisite, you can choose that invocation only if you're a warlock and only if you meet the prerequisite.
 Whenever you gain a level, you can replace the invocation with another one from the warlock class.

-# Elemental Adept

-When you gain this feat, choose one of the following damage types: acid, cold, fire, lightning, or thunder.
-Spells you cast ignore resistance to damage of the chosen type.
-In addition, when you roll damage for a spell you cast that deals damage of that type, you can reroll any 1s.

 # Elemental Adept [Acid]

 Acid damage type spells you cast ignore target's resistance to damage.
 In addition, when you roll damage for these spells, you can reroll any 1s.